amsk1982/techniqueforlife/content/workshops/meeting-without-masks-online.md

 Here's a link to [Ed's website](https://www.edrooke.com/); I run 'Meetings' with Ed online and, when possible, in person.

-As do [Nicola](https://nicolafostercoaching.com/) & Jason -a couple who are dear friends and colleagues of ours.
+As do [Nicola](https://nicolafostercoaching.com/) & Jason - a couple who are dear friends and colleagues of ours.

 And of course there's the woman who devised the original workshop: [Jan Day](http://janday.com/) and her husband Frieder Fischer